swiftlang/swift-evolution/proposals/nnnn-character-properties.md

 We decided to provide these convenience properties both for discoverability as well as use in more complex expressions: `c.isHexDigit && c.isLetter`, `c.isASCII && c.isWhitespace`, etc. We don’t think they add significant weight or undue API surface area.

+### Add `numericValue: Double?` in addition to, or instead of, `wholeNumberValue: Int?`.
+Alternatively, add a `rationalValue: (numerator: Int, denominator: Int)?`.

+Unicode defines numeric values for whole numbers, hex digits, and rational numbers (vulgar fractions).
+As an implementation artifact (ICU only vends a double), Unicode.Scalar.Properties’s `numericValue` is a double rather than an enum of a rational or whole number.
+We could follow suit and add such a value to `Character`, restricted to single-scalar graphemes.
+We could also remove `wholeNumberValue`, letting users test if the double is integral.
+Alternatively or additionally, we could provide a `rationalValue` capable of handling non-whole-numbers.

+As far as adding a `rationalValue` is concerned, we do not feel that support for vulgar fractions and other obscure Unicode scalars (e.g. baseball score-keeping) warrants an addition to `Character` directly. `wholeNumberValue` producing an Int is a more fluid solution than a Double which happens to be integral, so we’re hesitant to replace `wholeNumberValue` entirely with a `numericValue`.
+Since `numericValue` would only add utility for these obscure characters, we’re not sure if it’s worth adding.

+Suggestions for alternative names for `wholeNumberValue`would be appreciated.

 ### Replace `isEmoji` with 3 APIs, something something like `isEmojiPresentable`, `isEmojiWithDefaultTextPresentation`, and `isEmojiWithDefaultEmojiPresentation`

 `isEmoji` encompasses both Characters with a default emoji presentation, as well as Characters with a default textual presentation and an explicit `U+FE0F` (emoji presentation selector).
 It rejects default emoji presentation Characters with an explicit `U+FE0E` (text presentation selector), as well as default textual presentation Characters which do not have an emoji presentation selector.